jvortmann/passwordStrength.js/README.md

 If you find any incompatibility or want to support other browsers, please do a pull request with the fix! :-)

 ### License
-This is licensed under the feel-free-to-do-whatever-you-want-to-do license.
+This software is released under a FreeBSD license.
+Take a look in the top of 'passwordStrength.js' and the 'license' files for the disclaimer.